Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/README.md

 * [GitHub Models](https://github.com/marketplace/models) - Free-tier endpoint for AI models from different providers
 * Serverless API endpoints and Managed Compute endpoints - AI models from different providers deployed from [Azure AI Studio](https://ai.azure.com).
 See [Overview: Deploy models, flows, and web apps with Azure AI Studio](https://learn.microsoft.com/azure/ai-studio/concepts/deployments-overview).
 * Azure OpenAI Service - OpenAI models deployed from [Azure OpenAI Studio](https://oai.azure.com/).
 See [What is Azure OpenAI Service?](https://learn.microsoft.com/azure/ai-services/openai/overview).
-Although we recomendation you use the official [OpenAI client library](https://pypi.org/project/openai/) in your production code for this service, you can use the Azure AI Inference client library to easily compare the performance of OpenAI models to other models, using the same client library and Python code.
+Although we recommend you use the official [OpenAI client library](https://pypi.org/project/openai/) in your production code for this service, you can use the Azure AI Inference client library to easily compare the performance of OpenAI models to other models, using the same client library and Python code.

 The Inference client library makes services calls using REST API version `2024-05-01-preview`, as documented in [Azure AI Model Inference API](https://aka.ms/azureai/modelinference).